priyanka0123456/Dynamic-Data-Table-Manager/README.md

 ---
 ## 🙌 Credits

-Built with 💙 by Priyanka
+Built with ❤ by Priyanka😒👌